ovniroto/stream-bot/README.md

 Essential bot for your stream!

-This is a bot with various features for your stream on Twitch.
+This is a bot with various features for your stream.
 You can create your own commands, activate or disable them, and much more!

 ## Features